jamesshore/quixote/CONTRIBUTING.md

 * `dev` contains my work in progress.

 Previous commits on the integration branch have "INTEGRATE" in their commit comment.

+## Architecture

+This discussion assumes you're familiar with the public Quixote API and how to use it for CSS testing.

+Internally, Quixote's architecture revolves around two core concepts: "Descriptors" and "Values."
+Descriptor objects represent some visible aspect of the page, such as "the top edge of element '#foo'" and values objects represent tangible values, such as "60px".

+Descriptors and values are implemented with a classical inheritance hierarchy.
+Descriptor classes ultimately inherit from the [`Descriptor`](src/descriptors/descriptor.js) superclass and value classes inherit from the [`Value`](src/values/value.js) superclass.
+Descriptor classes are located in the [`src/descriptors`](src/descriptors) folder and value classes are located in [`src/values`](src/values).

+Descriptors are turned into values with the `value()` method implemented by every descriptor class.
+(This method is for internal use only.)
+When you make an assertion in Quixote, `value()` is called on both descriptors, then `equals()` is called on the two values to check if they're the same.
+The core assertion algorithm is implemented by `diff()` in the [`descriptor`](src/descriptors/descriptor.js) superclass.

+Descriptor and Value objects are always instantiated via factory methods and never via constructors.

+### Descriptors

+Descriptor classes correspond to some *as yet uncalculated* aspect of the page.
+Each descriptor class is focused on one concept, such as [`ElementEdge`](src/descriptors/element_edge.js), which is used to represent the edges of HTML elements.

+Descriptor classes often inherit from a superclass that provides a useful public API.
+For example, `ElementEdge`, `PageEdge`, and `ViewportEdge` all inherit from [`PositionDescriptor`](src/descriptors/position_descriptor.js), which provides a [public API](https://github.com/jamesshore/quixote/blob/master/docs/PositionDescriptor.md).

+Descriptor classes have three main features:

+1. **They have factory methods** that [`QElement`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md) (or other descriptors) uses to create the descriptor and make it visible via the public API.
+For example, the `QElement.top` descriptor is instantiated in [`QElement.js`](src/q_element.js) using this line of code: `this.top = ElementEdge.top(this);`.
+(You can see the implementation of `ElementEdge.top` in [`element_edge.js`](src/descriptors/element_edge.js).)

+2. **They calculate values** via a `value()` method.
+All the CSS logic happens in this method.
+For example, `ElementEdge.value()` calculates the position of an edge by adding [`QElement.getRawPosition()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawposition) and [`QFrame.getRawScrollPosition()`](https://github.com/jamesshore/quixote/blob/master/docs/QFrame.md#framegetrawscrollposition).

+3. **They provide human-readable descriptions** via the `toString()` method.
+For example, `ElementEdge.toString()` returns strings such as "top edge of 'element'".

+Descriptor classes are usually less than 100 lines long.
+That's because there's one for each kind of CSS calculation.
+See the [`src/descriptors`](src/descriptors) folder to see them.

+### Values

+Value classes correspond to concrete units.
+Each value class represents one CSS unit, such as [`Position`](src/values/position.js), which represents an X or Y coordinate on the web page, or [`Size`](src/values/size.js), which represents width or height.

+Value classes are sometimes composed from a more fundamental value.
+For example, both `Position` and `Size` use a [`Pixels`](src/values/pixels.js) object under the covers.

+Value classes have five main features:

+1. **They have factory methods** that descriptor classes use in their `value()` method.

+2. **They perform calculations** as needed by descriptors.
+For example, `Position` provides `plus`, `minus`, and `midpoint` calculation methods.

+3. **They check for compatibility** via a `compatibility()` method.
+If two value objects that are incompatible are used together, Quixote will fail fast and throw a useful exception.
+For example, if you try to add a Position object to a Size, Quixote will throw an error with the message, "Size isn't compatible with Position."

+4. **They provide a human-readable comparison** via a `diff()` method.
+This method checks if two value objects are equal.
+If they aren't, it returns a human-readable explanation.
+For example, `Position.diff()` returns strings such as "10px higher".
+(There's also a traditional `equals()` method that's implemented in the `Value` superclass.)

+5. **They provide a human-readable description** via the `toString()` method.
+For example, `Position.toString()` returns strings such as "60px".

+Value classes are usually less than 100 lines long.
+The logic required isn't very complex.
+See the [`src/values`](src/values) folder to see them.

 ## Release Process